Easy Indian-Spiced Chickpea and Kale Curry Recipe

 Adding the onion

 Then, add a small amount of baking soda to the onion.
-This may seem like an odd ingredient, however, the baking soda lowers the pH of the onions and allows them to brown and caramelise incredibly quickly.
+This may seem like an odd ingredient, however, the baking soda raises the pH of the onions and allows them to brown and caramelise incredibly quickly.

 While this isn’t a step I recommend when making caramelised onions for something like onion dip or French onion soup, it works well in an application like a curry.